n8n-io/n8n-docs/docs/integrations/builtin/credentials/formiotrigger.md

 1. Select your **Environment**:
     - Choose **Cloud hosted** if you aren't hosting Form.io yourself.
     - Choose **Self-hosted** if you're hosting Form.io yourself.
 Then add:
-        - Add your **Self-Hosted Domain**.
+        - Your **Self-Hosted Domain**.
 Use only the domain itself.
 For example, if you view a form at `https://yourserver.com/yourproject/manage/view`, the Self-Hosted Domain is `https://yourserver.com`.
 2. Enter the **Email address** you use to log in to Form.io.
 3. Enter the **Password** you use to log in to Form.io.